astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro workspace user add

 Creates a new user in your current Workspace.
+If the user has already authenticated to Astronomer, they will automatically be granted access to the Workspace.
+If the user does not have an account on Astronomer, they will receive an invitation to the platform via email.

 ### Usage